 - Taxpayers who are taking a Minimum Required Distributions (MRD) from a Traditional IRA can reduce their taxable income by making a Qualified Charitable Distribution directly to a 501(c)(3), organization, like LIFE CARE HUMBOLDT.
 This option may be desirable for people required to withdraw a Minimum Required Distribution (MRD) that exceeds their anticipated living expenses for the year.

 - Make larger charitable gifts!
 At a certain point, your total contributions to qualifying nonprofits may be high enough that itemizing makes sense.
-Otherwise, single filers are limited to a $300 deduction and joint filers are limited to a $600 deduction.
+For 202, you must itemize to deduct charitable donations.

 See a tax professional for more detailed planning and advice and get your end-of-year donations in place!